 Spend a weekend camping at Holiday Beach Conservation Area

-Do not let the summer go by with out a weekend of camping at Holiday Beach!
-This 500 acres of Conservation area located on the the shore of Lake Erie boasts if 90 campsites with swimmable beach, picnic areas with BBQs, playground, 45-foot viewing tower, nature trails and trout pond.
-This is also an globally Important Bird Area that offers spectacular fall migration of hawks, eagles, hummingbirds and dragonflies, just to name a few.
+Do not let the summer go by without a weekend of camping at Holiday Beach!
+This 500-acre Conservation area located on the shore of Lake Erie boasts 90 campsites with swimmable beaches, picnic areas with BBQs, a playground, a 45-foot viewing tower, nature trails, and a trout pond.
+This is also a globally Important Bird Area that offers spectacular fall migrations of hawks, eagles, hummingbirds, and dragonflies, just to name a few.
 Details

 Welcome Fall with a trip to Thiessen Orchards

-Pick your own apples, join for hayrides in the orchard, or challenge yourselves in the 3 acre corn maze during late summer.
+Pick your apples, join for hayrides in the orchard, or challenge yourselves in the 3-acre corn maze during late summer.
 Details

 Canada D’Eh Run the largest run in Canada on Canada Day is in Amherstburg ON.